Have you ever thought about becoming a minimalist homeschool family?

 Why I Want To Become a Minimalist

-For me, having less stuff results in more time for who and what matters to me.
+For me, having fewer items results in more time for who and what matters to me.

 By shopping and owning less, I have less to clean, organize, and eventually get rid of.